Chipmaker Broadcom to buy network gear maker Brocade for $5.5 billion

 Singapore-based Broadcom, formerly Avago Technologies, is known for its connectivity chips while California-based Brocade makes networking hardware, software and storage products.

-Brocade's fiber channel protocol-based networking products are used to build storage area networks in data centers.
+Broadcom said it planned to integrate Brocade's fiber channel storage networking products used in data centers and sell the company's IP networking business.

+Broadcom has a significant piece in the storage area network market and is very complementary with Brocade's, Drexel Hamilton analyst Cody Acree told Reuters.

 The $12.75 per share offer represents a premium of 46.7 percent to Brocade's close on Friday.